jpfulton/blog/content/blog/2023-06-23-samba-and-timemachine/index.md

 ![Time Machine Icon Screenshot](./timemachine-icon-screenshot.png)

-Browsing the backup offers a powerful feature where through a Finder window the user may observe folders and files accross the lifetime of the backup set.
+Browsing the backup offers a powerful feature where through a Finder window the user may observe folders and files across the lifetime of the backup set.

 ![Browsing Time Machine Screenshot](./time-machine.png)